Aatif123-hub/undergrad-projects/README.md

 ---

 ###
-You can take a look at all their projects&tasks in their respective folders
+You can take a look at all their projects in their respective folders

 ---